rmorse/babel-plugin-jsx-template-vars/README.md

   <h1>Hello John</h1>
 </div>
 ```
-In order to render this on the server using Mustache, we need to match the name `John`, so we need to replace it
-with a template tag, so the output would be
+In order to render this on the server using Handlebars, we need to replace the name `John` qwith a template tag, so the output would be

 ```html
 <div>